01 of 15

 How to Feather a Velociraptor Model or Toy

-Velociraptors we now know had feathers, but it so far no model versions show them.
-This feathered "Jurassic Park" Velociraptor (based on raptor Deinonychus, and not really a Velociraptor) has been created by feathering a 1993 plastic Kenner Jurassic Park Model.
-This one fortunately has lost it's annoying voice.
-The techniques can be used to feather any size of velociraptor or other dinosaur you want, just adjust your feathers and techniques to suit the size of your model.
+Velociraptors we now know had feathers, but so far, no model versions show them.
+This feathered "Jurassic Park" Velociraptor (based on raptor Deinonychus, and not a Velociraptor) has been created by feathering a 1993 plastic Kenner Jurassic Park Model.
+This one, fortunately, has lost its annoying voice.
+The techniques can be used to feather any size of a velociraptor or another dinosaur you want; just adjust your feathers and techniques to suit the size of your model.

 The model can be feathered with any combination of feathers you can find.
 We have no idea yet what color these animals were.
-For safety, please use fly tying feathers which have been cleaned and treated.
-Feathers from pet birds or feathers you find in the wild can carry a number of nasty creatures and diseases.
+For safety, please use fly tying feathers that have been cleaned and treated.
+Feathers from pet birds or feathers you find in the wild can carry several nasty creatures and diseases.